Portfolios and Capstone Projects

-For students entering the program after fall 2014
+For students entering the program after Fall 2014

 The Capstone Project will offer students the opportunity to integrate and apply learning in order to demonstrate mastery of social work knowledge, skills, practice behaviors, ethics and values necessary for evidence-based advanced generalist practice.
 In their final week, students will be presented with an advanced generalist case study and, in teams, will develop a poster presentation which illustrates their assessment and intervention in micro, mezzo and macro levels of practice.

-For students entering prior to fall 2014
+For students entering the program before Fall 2014

 What is Portfolio Learning?